 "In order to achieve these goals it requires real commitment to research, keep developers to account, and build relationships with the community, stakeholders and other levels of governments.
 I love nothing more than diving into reports, questioning staff and stakeholders and having healthy debates around the Council table, followed by voting on decisions that make positive change for a betterment of our community."

-I want bring back common sense leadership as your next MP Candidate in AORRH.
+As a successful Councillor, I understand the policies that affect us on the ground.
+I want to use this strength and experience to bring back common sense leadership as your next MP Candidate in AORRH.
 Let's bring it home!

 Advocating for Common Sense Leadership